CrookCentaur/Spanner-AI-Python-version/README.md

 - The frontend then queries Supabase and fetches said embeddings
 - The embeddings are used to generate a RAG-response
 - Uses *Google Gemini 2.5 Flash* to generate human-like response for the user

+to run locally, execute 'python -m streamlit run interface.py' in the command prompt for the local folder